tanya-ivanova/Softuni-Library/README.md

 You can click on the Cancel button if you want to remove everything that you have filled in and start all over again.

 After you Add a book, you are taken to the All books page.

+### Add books from Excel

+You can add books in the App from an Excel file which is very convinient if you want to add multiple books at the same time.

+The Excel spreadsheet has to be pre-filled with the required book information.
+The Excel spreadsheet must have the following columns: Title, Author, Genre, Image URL, Year, Summary.
+All columns must be filled.

+Adding books from Excel file also has validation and if the validation fails an error message will be shown on the screen listing all the errors that have to be corrected before sending the file again.

+After successful addition of the books you are taken to the All books page.

 ### Add book via Search in Google